 Addiction is not a moral failing or lack of willpower.
-It is a primary, progressive, chronic and potentially fatal disease centered in the brain.
+It is a primary, progressive, chronic, and potentially fatal disease centered in the brain.
 Oftentimes it is impacted by mental health conditions, as well as, environmental factors.
 So not only is addiction a chronic disease, it’s one of the most complex and misunderstood diseases out there.
 Every person suffering from addiction has his or her own unique genetics and traumas and history.
 There is no easy fix, no magic pill.
 There is, however, a solution: substance abuse treatment.
-Once a person enters Northbound’s drug and alcohol treatment program , he or she will be surrounded by a passionate, caring group of doctors, therapists, and clinicians who tailor the drug rehabilitation program to his or her specific background and needs.
+Once a person enters Northbound’s drug and alcohol treatment program, he or she will be surrounded by a passionate, caring group of doctors, therapists, and clinicians who tailor the drug rehabilitation program to his or her specific background and needs.
 This type of addiction treatment is successful; We know because we’ve helped lift people from the depths of their addiction through the stages of recovery to a life full of hope and joy.
 If you are looking for a reliable addiction recovery center, Northbound can help treat your addiction once and for all.

 What is Addiction?